 Below are two examples of our efforts to spread good e-safety etiquette whilst using the internet.
 Specifically focusing on the SMART rules from the kidsmart.org.uk website.

 Hour of Code

-Alongside our computing lessons, the children at Birkdale Primary will be enjoying the Hour of Code event, (which will take place in Summer Term at our school) whereby, children will be given an hour to produce something using the provided software.
-This year we will be coding on our iPads.
+Alongside our computing lessons, the children at Birkdale Primary will be enjoying the Hour of Code event, which will take place between 3rd and 9th of December this year nationally.
+Children will be given an hour throughout all classes to produce something using the provided software.
+This year we will be coding on our netbooks, laptops or iPads.
 Hour of Code is always a fun event that the whole school takes part in!

-Code Club took part in Autumn Term this year and was a fantastic success!
-Children from across KS2 took part in sessions every Thursday after school, where they were able to create their own computer programs and games using Scratch and Purple Mash software.
-They also enjoyed programming our school robot, Elvis, and teaching him some new moves!
+Code club will be taking place in the Summer Term this year and promises to be another fantastic success!
+Just like last year, children from across KS2 will take part in sessions where they are able to create their own computer programs and games using Scratch and Purple Mash software.
+They will also enjoy programming our school robot, Elvis, and teaching him some new moves!

 Scratch - click Felix to follow the link

 E-safety is an important part of our Computing/ICT and PSHE curriculum.
 This aspect is built in to our computing sessions and is also taught discreetly in a block during the Autumn Term.
 We are learning how to stay SMART online!

 Over the years, the children have also been introduced to the kidsmart.org.uk SMART rules and the SMART crew who live by these rules.
 They set out 5 easy steps to staying safe online.
 You may wish to print the SMART rules out and display them somewhere that will act as a constant reminder for your children (the fridge maybe?).

 click the poster to download the pdf version

 A pupil generated SMART rules poster